King's Field: Microsoft Windows

 Sword of Moonlight: King's Field Making Tool is a King's Field designing tool for the Microsoft Windows platform which was released in Japan.
 It lets the user construct free-standing King's Field games which may be played independently, without having Sword of Moonlight installed.
-It also contains a full remake of the first King’s Field game originally released on the PlayStation.
+It also contains a full remake of the first King's Field game originally released on the PlayStation.
 A fan-made full English translation is available as an unofficial patch.

-Mobile phones
+Mobile phone

-King's Field Mobile was released in Japan for mobile phones.
-It was followed by two sequels: King's Field Mobile 2, and King's Field EX.
+King's Field Mobile was released in Japan for mobile phone on January 14, 2004.
+It was followed by two sequels: King's Field Mobile II on November 15, 2005, and King's Field EX on April 4, 2004.

 Merchandise and other media

-To commemorate their 20th anniversary, From Software released the special collection package called the King's Field Dark Side Box in 2007, which contained a reissue of the four King's Field games which had previously been released on the PlayStation and PlayStation 2, as well as soundtracks for all six games, a map of Verdite, and other bonuses.
+To commemorate their 20th anniversary, FromSoftware released the special collection package called the King's Field Dark Side Box in 2007, which contained a reissue of the four King's Field games which had previously been released on the PlayStation and PlayStation 2, as well as soundtracks for all six games, a map of Verdite, and other bonuses.

 Reception

-Critical reception for the series in general was extremely polarized.
-Common criticisms include: slow-moving player character, low number of game characters (NPCs), difficult gameplay, and muddy colors.
+Critical reception for the series was generally mixed.
+Common criticisms included the slow-moving player character, low number of game characters (NPCs), difficult gameplay, and muddy colors.
+The series was lauded for its complex labyrinths, large seamless worlds, a wide variety of items and magic abilities, and narratives that had epic scope in a limited space, which would be echoed by the technical design of the descendent Souls series.

 As opposed to other combat based role-playing video games, King's Field focuses more on exploration and a dark brooding ambience.
 The slow character movement facilitates streaming data from the game disc which eliminates loading screens that were common among most PlayStation titles.

 A spiritual successor to the series, Demon's Souls, was released in 2009.
 That game in turn served as a predecessor to the Dark Souls series.